How to Book Free Mini Stopovers (Less than 24 Hours) at No Extra Cost

 Choosing the date is a bit trickier, e.g. for red-eye flights.
 You can usually always find a cheap connection by trial and error (after a few seconds of loading time).
 As soon as this is the case, all suitable segments can be selected one after the other.

-Here it is important to pay attention to the flight times.
-For example, if you arrive in Philadelphia at 16:00, connecting on the next day at 15:30 allows for a particularly long stay.
+Here, it is important to pay attention to the flight times.
+For example, if you arrive in Chicago at 17:00, connecting on the next day at 17:00 allows for the maximum permitted.
 Eventually, all flights are selected, and the result looks like this, for example:

-If desired, a stop in London could easily be incorporated here.
+If desired, further 24-hour stops could be additionally incorporated here.
 But then you have to search the matrix.
+Here’s an example of what could be possible though the matrix:

 4. Book the Flights

 When searching for flights via Google Flights, the actual booking couldn’t be easier.
 At the bottom of the search results, you will find a suitable button that will take you directly to the booking.
-This works very reliably, at least for American and United:
+This works very reliably, at least for big airlines, such as American and United:

 Things are different with SkyTeam.
 Multi-stop bookings with KLM, Delta and others are usually not possible from Google Flights.
 Then you have to resort to the matrix.
 Thanks to the ITA Powertools, that’s not a problem either: